pallavirs3/pallavirs3/README.md

-- 👋 Hi, I’m @pallavirs3
+- 👋 Hi, This is Pallavi.
-- 👀 I’m interested in web development ...
-- 🌱 I’m currently learning backend development...
+- 🌱 I’m currently learning Web development
+- 🎥 I regularly upload videos on My YouTube Channel
+- 💻 All of my projects are available on Github
+- 💭 Ask me about DSA,Web dev,OOPS,C++
-- 📫 How to reach me ...say hi..on LinkedIn
+- 📫 Reach out me at https://www.linkedin.com/in/pallavi-r-s-7234a820b

 <!---
 pallavirs3/pallavirs3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.